-Some of the most amazing, spontaneous, photogenic moments at a wedding often happen when the couple are just married and are in a flurry of confetti!
+Some of our favourite, most spontaneous and photogenic moments at a wedding often happen when the couple are just married and is in a flurry of confetti!
 But how do you go about organising anepic confetti photo?
 When and where should you do a confetti photograph?
 How do you go about organising it?
 And what type of confetti should you use?

 Whilst now it’s a fun moment for guests to toss confetti in the air, the tradition actually started in Italy when throwing petals or rice at the happy couple was a sign of prosperity and fertility.
-Today, confetti photography comes in a variety of shapes of sizes and sometimes these don’t even involve confetti but other unique and colourful creations (more on that later!)
+Today, confetti photography comes in a variety of shapes of sizes and sometimes these don’t even involve confetti but other unique and colourful creations – more on that later!

-It’s worth talking your plans through with your wedding planner, wedding coordinator or your photographer – they’ll each have a wealth of experience to advice you on the best way of organising the shot.
+It’s worth talking your plans through with your wedding planner, wedding coordinator or your photographer – they’ll each have a wealth of experience to advise you on the best way of organising the shot.

 It’s also worth bearing in mind venues may have strict rules on confetti, this may limit where it can be used or even ban it completely.
 Churches, for example, sometimes ask for it to be limited to a path often just outside the entrance and are sometimes have rules on the type of confetti you use – read on to find out more!

 The short answer is – you don’t!
 This is definitely a job for a wedding coordinator and/or photographer.
 They’ll have done this many times before and know the best way of organising it.
-Although you might want to have a think about the different options:
+Although you might want to think about the different options:

 A confetti line is often organised upon exiting the ceremony, when all the guests are together.
 Having exited the ceremony, the photographer or wedding coordinator will organise the guests into two lines whilst someone in the wedding party will give out confetti.
 Then the couple will walk down the pathway between the guests and be showered with confetti.